OMAMA-Taioan/khiin-rs/swift/README.md

 I have not yet figured out how to fix this warning, although it does not seem to prevent any problems and the app runs as expected, and sometimes does not show up at all.

+## iOS Notes

+- The iOS bundle identifier must start with something like `com.` or `org.`, and maybe a few others.
+However, we cannot use arbitrary bundle identifiers, as the original attempt to use `be.chiahpa` resulted in the IME not being recognized by the system.

+## macOS Notes

+- The macOS Input Method bundle identifier **must** have `.inputmethod.` in the **3rd** position.
+That is: `a.b.inputmethod.c` is a valid bundle identifier.
+  This is apparently not documented anywhere, but it was mentioned on some obscure websites and in old header files.
+- I have not yet figured out a good way to rebuild the macOS target while logged in as a user and testing it.
+So far it seems like we need to log out, delete the old one, rebuild, then log out again to activate it.
+Hopefully there is a better way...

+---

 ## Development Environment